James Fitzjames: Euphrates Expedition

-Robert Coningham had become extremely close to a relative of his, Major Colin Campbell, who after Fitzjames' death became famous as Field Marshal Lord Clyde.
+Robert Coningham was very close to a relative of his, Major Colin Campbell, who after Fitzjames' death became famous as Field Marshal Lord Clyde.
 Campbell introduced Fitzjames to Francis Rawdon Chesney, then a captain of the engineers, who was putting together an expedition to establish a steamship line in Mesopotamia.

 The venture became known as the Euphrates Expedition, and served as a precursor to the creation of the Suez Canal as it linked the Near East across Mesopotamia to the river systems that flowed into the Persian Gulf.
 Rather impulsively, Fitzjames immediately resigned his position on HMS Winchester to join Chesney's expedition.

 Fitzjames served on the Euphrates Expedition from 1834 to 1837.
 Before the expedition had even sailed, he distinguished himself by diving into the River Mersey fully clothed to rescue a drowning man.
 He was awarded a silver cup and the Freedom of the City of Liverpool for this feat of bravery.

 Although the expedition was promoted with great energy, it was not a success.
-The two steamers, Tigris and Euphrates, had to be transported in pieces 130 mi across the mountains and desert terrain of northern Syria from the Mediterranean coast to the river Euphrates, a tremendous effort which took over a year long to complete.
-The smaller steamer, Tigris, sank with heavy loss of life in a sudden storm and the draught of Euphrates, the surviving vessel was too deep to sail on the river for much of the year.
+The two steamers, Tigris and Euphrates, had to be transported in pieces 130 mi across the mountains and desert terrain of northern Syria from the Mediterranean coast to the river Euphrates, a tremendous effort which took over a year to complete.
+The smaller steamer, Tigris, sank with heavy loss of life in a sudden storm, and the draught of Euphrates, the surviving vessel, was too deep to sail on the river for much of the year.
 In addition there were tremendous difficulties caused both by political complications and the outbreak of disease.

-While Chesney was determined to continue, he would not release officers, including Fitzjames, the expedition was eventually halted by the British government and East India Company, its two major sponsors.
-In 1836, with the steamer Euphrates unable to sail up the shallows of the river, having broken its engine.
-Fitzjames volunteered to take the India Office mails she was carrying 1200 mi across what is now Iraq and Syria to the Mediterranean coast and from there convey them to London.
+Chesney was determined to continue, and would not release officers, including Fitzjames; the expedition, however, was eventually halted by the British government and East India Company, its two major sponsors.
+In 1836, with the steamer Euphrates unable to sail up the shallows of the river, having broken its engine, Fitzjames volunteered to take the India Office mails she was carrying 1200 mi across what is now Iraq and Syria to the Mediterranean coast and from there convey them to London.